BrieMorris/queer_party_archive/README.md

 React component named ViewPoster that is using Redux for state management and React Router for navigation.
 This component appears to display information about a specific poster, including its images, description, date, and associated memories.
 Users can delete and edit individual memories, and there's a button to navigate back to the archive.

+React component named AddContent that is designed for adding or editing content related to a poster.
+Using the useState hook to manage the state of image and memory.The onFileChange function is using the fileToUpload and using Redux for state management.
+A form for adding content.
+In the addContent function, when editing content (editId is truthy), you are dispatching an action with fileToUpload as an argument.
+Ensure that fileToUpload is accessible in this context.

 To DO
 fix addPoster button
 reload all data from launch